quintel/mechanical_turk/README.markdown

 ### How to run the tests

+* Run `bundle install` in your local directory to make sure you have all dependencies installed
 * Run all the specs using: `rspec spec` from the root directory of this repository on your local box
 * Run the specs on TextMate using a Rspec plugin, e.g. the one from